 The reasons for Waterloo's resilience are not immediately obvious.
 The region should have been more vulnerable to BlackBerry's troubles as the enterprise represented a higher share of ICT and aggregate employment than Nokia ever did in Finland.
 Nor can these divergent outcomes be attributed to the internal character of the two firms.
-As noted above, both offered similar products in the same industry and both were disrupted by the same innovation, the Internet-enabled smartphone.
-While some flagship firms, such as IBM or Novo Nordisk, strengthened regional economies by encouraging entrepreneurship, both BlackBerry and Nokia resembled closed shops.
-Spinoffs were rare and strongly, if unofficially, discouraged by both enterprises.
-Nokia executives attributed the dearth of spinoffs to generous remuneration (Interview with executive officer, Nokia, 24 November 2006), but it also reflected a highly centralized and secretive corporate culture (Interview with professor, 7 June 2012 and venture capitalist, 8 June 2012, Finland).
-One journalist remarked, "Nokia is such a closed company that it is very hard to get any information.
-They have very strict internal rules about how to talk to outsiders ...
-We don't know enough, they don't tell us.
-They are such a big company in a small country, but no one knows what is going on" (Interview with journalist 19 June 2012, Finland).
-BlackBerry was no different, "The approach of the leadership [was] that you should never leave ...
-There are numerous stories of blackballing and blocking people if they left to start their own thing" (Interview with former BlackBerry employee, 23 November 2017, Waterloo).
+As noted above, both offered similar products in the same industry and both were disrupted by the same platforms, Apple and, more importantly, Android.
+Whereas some flagship firms, such as IBM or Novo Nordisk, have a reputation for strengthening regional economies by encouraging entrepreneurship, both BlackBerry and Nokia resembled closed shops.
+Spinoffs existed, from Benefon in Finland to Well.ca in Waterloo, but they were few and far between before 2010 and even more rarely supported by their parent company.
+The response, "Spinoffs?
+Not out of [BlackBerry].
+The answer is no, I'd be hard pressed to come up with one" (Interview with journalist, 15 March 2016, Waterloo) was typical in both regions.
+Concerns about intellectual property, but also generous remuneration and the prestige of working for a global leader appeared to discouraged employee entrepreneurship in both companies (Interviews with executive officer, Nokia, 24 November 2006, Finland, professor, 7 June 2012, Finland, venture capitalist, 8 June 2012, Finland, journalist, 15 March 2016, Waterloo, former venture capitalist, 23 November 2017, Waterloo,).